How do I use Annotations to add feedback to an assignment? Activities | Assignments

 Annotations can be used to make notes in assignments that have been handed in.
 The Annotations can be used for inline feedback to students.
 For example, you can mark text, draw, add notes and text boxes, and draw lines.

 - Navigate to Activities in the navbar of your course.

 - Click on the desired assignment.

 Only teachers, graders and grader-builders can use Annotations.
 Students can see the published annotations in their assignment, but they cannot edit or accept them (like you can do with annotations in Word).
-If you choose to use Annotations it is advised to let the students know they have to compare the annotated version and their new version in two separate documents (if needed).

 - Click on the assignment you want to provide with feedback.